Kukupie123/KukuDataAutoPilot/Backend/AuthenticationService/Endpoints.md

 5. SELF and SUPER access levels
 6. Comprehensive user management capabilities

 For any further development or integration, please refer to the specific endpoint documentation provided above.
 Always ensure to follow security best practices when handling authentication and user data.

 </details>

+---

+This update reflects the new changes in the controller for the `/api/authenticated`, `/api/authenticated/*`, and `/api/authenticated/{id}` routes, as well as the `/self` endpoints.